kubevirt/kubevirt/tests/README.md

 ## Run them on an arbitrary KubeVirt installation

-The vagrant environment has an unprotected haproxy in front of the apiserver, so only `-master` needs to be set to run the tests.

 ```
 cd tests # from the git repo root folder
 go test -kubeconfig=path/to/my/config